If you’re like me, the first thing you do after ripping open the packaging on your new Android phone or tablet is benchmark it!

 … Keep calm & carry on Benchmarking…

-I’m not going to list any fully paid results as all the main benchmarking tools are free or have a free version available.
+I’m not going to list any fully paid results as all the main benchmarking tools are free or have at least a free version available.

 To fully benchmark your phone there are a few different areas that you’re going to want to test.
 These are:

 The second in the lineup of Android Benchmarking apps we use here at Review Hub is Geekbench version 6.
 It’s a cross-platform benchmark available for both mobile and desktop computers.